lantoli/terraform-provider-lantoli/docs/data-sources/advanced_cluster.md

 * `project_id` - (Required) The unique ID for the project to create the cluster.
 * `name` - (Required) Name of the cluster as it appears in Atlas.
 Once the cluster is created, its name cannot be changed.
 * `use_effective_fields` - (Optional) Controls how hardware specification fields are returned in the response.
-When set to true, returns the original client-specified values and provides separate effective fields showing current operational values.
-When false (default), hardware specification fields show current operational values directly.
-Primarily used for autoscaling compatibility. **Note:** Effective specs (`effective_electable_specs`, `effective_analytics_specs`, `effective_read_only_specs`) are always returned independently of the flag value.
+When set to true, the non-effective specs (`electable_specs`, `read_only_specs`, `analytics_specs`) fields return the hardware specifications that the client provided.
+When set to false (default), the non-effective specs fields show the **current** hardware specifications.
+Cluster auto-scaling is the primary cause for differences between initial and current hardware specifications.
+This attribute applies to dedicated clusters, not to tenant or flex clusters. **Note:** Effective specs (`effective_electable_specs`, `effective_read_only_specs`, `effective_analytics_specs`) are always returned for dedicated clusters regardless of the flag value and always report the **current** hardware specifications.
 See the resource documentation for [Auto-Scaling with Effective Fields](../resources/advanced_cluster.md#auto-scaling-with-effective-fields) for more details.

 ## Attributes Reference